spncrhrstn/spencerharston.com/src/posts/2024/books-of-2024.md

 * [Zero Days](https://www.goodreads.com/book/show/62919765-zero-days) by Ruth Ware
 * [Later](https://www.goodreads.com/book/show/54798175-later) by Stephen King
 * 🎧 [The Lord of the Rings: The Two Towers](https://www.goodreads.com/book/show/61215372-the-two-towers) by J.R.R.
 Tolkien ⭐
+* 🎧 [The Lord of the Rings: The Return of the King](https://www.goodreads.com/book/show/61215384-the-return-of-the-king) by J.R.R.
+Tolkien ⭐

 ## Didn't Finish